Error Handling Guide

 async fn handler() -> Result<Response> {

-Err(Error::validation("Email format is invalid"))
+Err(Error::validation("Email format is invalid")) // Auto-converts

 }

-// Method 2: Using Response::error_json
+// Method 2: Explicit conversion

-async fn handler2() -> Result<Response> {
+async fn handler2() -> impl IntoResponse {

 }

-// Method 3: Validation errors with multiple messages
+// Method 3: Early return with ?

 async fn handler3() -> Result<Response> {

-let validation_errors = vec![
+let user = database::find_user(id)

 }

-Error Constructors🔗
+Error Constructorsπ

 Ignitia provides fast path constructors for common errors: